BelaPlatform/pybela/_sources/readme.rst.txt

    updated at different rates.
 -  ☐ **Issue**: The plotting routine does not work for the monitor (it only works for the streamer)
+-  ☐ **Code refactor:** There are two routines for generating filenames (for Streamer and for Logger).
+This should be unified.
 -  ☐ **Possible feature:** Flexible backend buffer size for streaming: if the assign rate of variables is too slow, the buffers might not be filled and hence not sent (since the data flushed is not collected in